SaranyaSarangi/CompliMate/README.md

 - [LinkedIn](https://www.linkedin.com/in/saranya-sarangi-5b3745374/)

 ## 🎉 Acknowledgments
-I would like to sincerely thank **Reliance BP Mobility Limited (d/b/a Jio-bp)** for providing me the valuable opportunity to work on this project as part of their internship program.
+I would like to sincerely thank **Reliance BP Mobility Limited (Jio-bp)** for providing me the valuable opportunity to work on this project as part of their internship program.
 Their support and guidance were instrumental in bringing this project to life.